 Marginal genetic effects

 The marginal genetic effects of all considered SNPs that were used as weights for the weighted GRS are summarized in Table 3.

-The TLR4 SNP rs1927911 and the TNF SNP rs1800629 passed the threshold for nominal significance, but not the Bonferroni threshold.
+None of the single SNPs passed the Bonferroni threshold.

-We found a significant association between the weighted GRS from all oxidative stress and inflammation SNPs that were available for each study and doctor-diagnosed AD up to the age of 2 years and at the age of 7-8 years (meta-analyzed odds ratios [95%-confidence intervals] 1.22 [1.04-1.44] (p=0.016) and 1.34 [1.06-1.69] (p=0.013), respectively) (Figure 2 B-i & C-i).
-The associations were similar for the GRS that were only based on the GSTP1 and TNF SNPs (Figure S1 B-i & C-i), which were available for all cohorts, and in the pooled GRS analyses (Table S11).
+We found a significant association between the GRS from GSTP1, TNF, TLR2, and TLR4 SNPs and doctor-diagnosed AD up to the age of 2 years and at the age of 7-8 years (meta-analyzed odds ratios [95%-confidence intervals] 1.22 [1.04-1.44] and 1.34 [1.06-1.69], respectively) (Figure 2 B-i & C-i).
+The associations were similar for the GRS from GSTP1 and TNF SNPs (Figure S1 B-i & C-i), and in the pooled GRS analyses (Table S11).
 There was no evidence of heterogeneity referring to the Q test.

 Gene-environment interactions

-The GRS from oxidative stress & inflammation SNPs modified the association between NO2 exposure and doctor-diagnosed AD up to the age of 2 years (p(interaction)=0.029 for the general GRS (Figure 2 B-ii) and p(interaction)=0.008 for the GRS from GSTP1 and TNF SNPs only (Figure S1 B-ii)).
-However, associations between NO2 and AD were neither significant in subjects with a low GRS (meta-analyzed odds ratios [95%-confidence intervals] 1.05 [0.82-1.33] (p=0.719)) nor in subjects with a high GRS (0.88 [0.72-1.08] (p=0.214)) (Figure 3 B-i).
+The GRS modified the association between NO2 exposure and doctor-diagnosed AD up to the age of 2 years (p(interaction)=0.029 for the general GRS (Figure 2 B-ii) and p(interaction)=0.008 for the GRS from GSTP1 and TNF SNPs only (Figure S1 B-ii)).
+However, associations between NO2 and AD were neither significant in subjects with a low GRS nor in subjects with a high GRS (Figure 3 B-i).

-The interaction effect was mainly driven by TNF rs1800629 that achieved the highest weight for the calculation of the GRS (weight=-0.33, Table S8).
+The interaction effect was mainly driven by TNF rs1800629 that achieved the highest weight for the calculation of the GRS (Table S8).
 In this regard, minor allele (A) carriers were more susceptible to air pollution induced doctor-diagnosed AD up to the age of 2 years.

 DISCUSSION

-This study is the largest consortium to examine the association between TRAP and AD in 5685 children, and the largest to examine the interaction between TRAP and four candidate genes of oxidative stress and inflammation (GSTP1, TLR2, TLR4, TNF) on AD.
-Combining all considered oxidative stress and inflammation SNPs in a weighted GRS, our results show that genetic susceptibility to oxidative stress and inflammation was marginally associated with the prevalence of childhood AD (meta-analyzed odds ratios [95%-confidence intervals] for doctor-diagnosed AD up to the age of 2 years: 1.22 [1.04-1.44] (p=0.016)) and modified risk of air pollution-induced AD (meta-analyzed p-value for interaction term: p=0.029).
+This study is the largest consortium to examine the association between TRAP and AD in up to 5685 children, and the largest to examine the interaction between TRAP and four candidate genes of oxidative stress and inflammation (GSTP1, TLR2, TLR4, TNF) on AD.
+Combining all considered SNPs in a weighted GRS, our results show that genetic susceptibility to oxidative stress and inflammation was marginally associated with the prevalence of childhood AD (meta-analyzed odds ratios [95%-confidence intervals] for doctor-diagnosed AD up to the age of 2 years: 1.22 [1.04-1.44] (p=0.016)) and modified risk of air pollution-induced AD (meta-analyzed p-value for interaction term: p=0.029).

 Traffic-related air pollution and AD